๐Ÿ›๏ธ Virginia Eviction Notice Laws

 Retaliation

 Virginia prohibits retaliatory evictions (Va.
 Code ยง 55.1-1258).
-Eviction within 12 months of tenant’s complaint to authorities or exercise of legal rights creates presumption of retaliation.
+Eviction within 12 months of tenant’s complaint to authorities or exercise of legal rights creates a presumption of retaliation.

 ๐Ÿ’ฐ Virginia Security Deposit Rules